DaleFielding/b-boulder/README.md

 * Other users
     * My partner Laura Gibbons has tested the site herself on her Google Pixel.

+#### Unexpected Results

+* Expected:
+    * Company slogan text expected to remain centred within the banner on all devices.
+* Testing:
+    * Initially tested using various different preset/manual resolutions in Google Developer tools.
+    * Later tested on a couple of mobile devices.
+* Result:
+    * In landscape and mobile dimensions, I noticed the company slogan text within the banner does not align with the centre of the banner as intended:
+    * The banner had narrowed due to being stretching by the narrow height
+    * The text had shifted above and outside of the banner.
+    * In portrait on mobile devices
+* Fix:
+	* I added a media query for orientation landscape.
+Made the height auto, the width 100%, aligned text to center, padding to 0, and reduced the font size to fit better within the banner.
+    The text is now aligned much better within the banner.

 ### Bugs
 * Company Slogan Text within the banner.
     * The banner background on the home page is made up of two triangles.